blinky893/jtd-personal-blog/docs/1-my-work/1-1-online-help.md

 ---

 # Designing online help for a new global platform
+Subtitle will go here.
+{: .fs-6 .fw-300 }

 ## The problem
-- An educational publisher was launching a new platform to a worldwide audience of teachers, learners, and educational administrators.
+An educational publisher was launching a new platform to a worldwide audience of teachers, learners, and educational administrators.

 Analytics and customer feedback from  previous platforms showed that, without online support, content users and the business would experience increased costs and a loss in perceived value.

 ## The goal
 For the support area to be a success:
-- the content had to support the most common and most important user tasks
+- **the content** had to support the most common and most important user tasks
-- the language had to be simple enough for non-native English speakers to understand
+- **the language** had to be simple enough for non-native English speakers to understand
-- the organization of the content had to match the mental models of different user groups
+- **the organization** of the content had to match the mental models of different user groups

 ## My role
-- I worked with the Product Owner, UX Designers, Marketing, and Customer Support teams to define, design, test, and deliver an online support area.
+I worked with the Product Owner, UX Designers, Marketing, and Customer Support teams to define, design, test, and deliver an online support area.

 ## My process
-- After discussing user stories with the Product Owner, I would create draft content in Confluence for stakeholders to review which I then presented to the development team during their sprint planning meetings.
+After discussing user stories with the Product Owner, I would create draft content in Confluence for stakeholders to review which I then presented to the development team during their sprint planning meetings.

 ## How I contributed to the project team